 A guided tour of Pompeii – do you need one?

-Do it yourself tour of Pompeii
+Self-guided tour of Pompeii

-If you prefer to explore on your own, download an app and/or rent an audio guide for 8 euros.
-Here’s the official map of the site to give you an idea of its scale and major sights.
-I’d also strongly recommend that you do some reading in advance.
-Pompeii can seem overwhelming when you arrive and a rough idea of the city plan and the sights that interest you would be a big help.
+It’s a good idea to do some reading in advance.
+Pompeii can seem overwhelming when you arrive and having a rough idea of the city plan and the sights that you’d like to see is a big help.

 For fast-track entrance tickets click here

-Choosing a Guide for Pompeii
+How to Choose a Guide for Pompeii

+At the start we discussed what we’d most like to see.
 Even in September crowds gathered in the popular areas.
-But a small group of four can be agile so our lovely guide whisked us from one quiet location to another, making sure we were always out of range of the larger tour groups.
-The official guides know which areas are closed off so can tailor their tours accordingly.
+But a group of four can be agile and we were whisked from one quiet location to another, staying out of range of big tour parties.

 What to see in Pompeii